18th Sunday in Ordinary Time

 Having conversations with myself

-I am talking with myself…all excited about my plans
+I am talking with myself…all excited about my

 I am buying the myth that I am in control